KhalixColoma/CS3/Q1/q1_sg2_a2.md

 ---

 **2. Readability**
-Which algorithm is faster when the list of numbers is very large?
-Why?:
-We believe that algorithm _ is better for large numbers due to _.
+Which algorithm is easier to understand at first glance?
+What makes it clearer?:

 | Pseudocode 1 | Pseudocode 2 |
 |:---|:---|